paulsonkoly/yarr/README.md

 ```

 One caveat is that yarr decides if a token is a class name or not by checking
 if the first character is upcase.
-Therefor we can't list the File class this
+Therefore we can't list the File class this
 way:

 ```